Security-Onion-Solutions/securityonion-docs/alerts.rst

         # Disable the "SURICATA HTTP unable to match response to request" signature
         0:2221010

--  Update rules as shown in the `Updating Rules <https://securityonion.readthedocs.io/en/latest/rules.html#updating-rules>`_ section.
+-  Update rules as shown in the :ref:`rules` section.

 Disable the category
 --------------------